valeriya-v/Urban-Grocers-API/README.md

-# Automation testing project during Tripleten QA Course
+# Automation Testing project on Tripleten QA Course

 # Description:
 Working on tests for GET, POST, PUT, and DELETE requests for Urban Grocers Application.